Pink Scallops in Brine

 Source: Exclusively sourced from Diver Evan O'Brien.
 Meet the harvester and learn more about the story of his work to pioneer the new fishery here.

-Harvested: Diver-harvested by hand in Sitka, Alaska, and flown fresh and alive to our processing facility in Klawock.
+Harvested: Diver-harvested by hand in Sitka, Alaska, and flown fresh and alive to our craft cannery in Klawock.

 Ingredients: pink scallops, salt